 Q: Is alamarBlue reagent toxic?

 A: No. alamarBlue reagent is a safe, non-toxic reagent to both the sample and user.
+After viability testing with alamarBlue replace the media with fresh growth media and incubate.
+Cells we proliferation and can been split and seeded on their normal schedule.

 Q: Does alamarBlue reagent need reconstitution?